yandex-cloud/docs/en/_tutorials/web/prefetch.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays the parameters of the bucket being created.
-If the configuration contain errors, {{ TF }} will point them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Deploy the bucket: